 Lea was a nurse – now she’s an e-sports pro

-She completed her training in geriatric nursing, but now she is a full-time coach for the team-based strategy game “” (LoL) and coach for the professional team of Schalke 04: “I want to win – and I got the chance from Schalke” – Lea Fitzen (22) is the first woman to earn a certificate as an e- coach from the E-Sport-Bund Deutschland e.V.
+She completed her training in geriatric nursing, but now she is a full-time coach for the team-based strategy game “League of Legends” (LoL) and coach for the professional team of Schalke 04: “I want to win – and I got the chance from Schalke” – Lea Fitzen (22) is the first woman to earn a certificate as an e- coach from the E-Sport-Bund Deutschland e.V.
 (ESBD).
 E-sports, the sporting competition with computer games, is her great passion.
 For the young woman, her dream has come true with this career path.

 At 13, e-sports coach Lea Fitzen started playing “League of Legends”.

 Lea actually comes from the Lower Rhine.
 To do justice to her role as an e-sports coach at Schalke, however, she has since moved to Gelsenkirchen.
-Her enthusiasm for video games and the gaming world began as a child: “I got my first console when I was six or seven.
+Her enthusiasm for and the world began as a child: “I got my first console when I was six or seven.
 I started playing League of Legends when I was 13,” she says.
 She was immediately captivated by the game: “I was so hooked, two years later at the latest, I wanted to have my own team.

 “League of Legends” has been popular in the gaming scene for years: here, two teams of five players each try to destroy the opposing team’s base.
-Enthusiasm for LoL and other video games runs in Lea Fitzen’s blood, and she found her way to e-sports through her father: “I discovered my passion for e-sports when I was ten years old, because my father played in some now unknown ‘ Of Duty’ teams.”
+Enthusiasm for LoL and other video games runs in Lea Fitzen’s blood, and she found her way to e-sports through her father: “I discovered my passion for e-sports when I was ten years old, because my father played in some now unknown ‘Call Of Duty’ teams.”

 E-sports pro Lea Fitzen can now “live out her fighting spirit” to the fullest